 The expedition will begin with a private charter flight into the Watkins Mountains, travelling direct from Iceland or via Constable Point as conditions dictate.
 You'll establish base camp close to where the ski-equipped Twin Otter aircraft lands.

 After a few days of acclimatisation, you'll aim to summit Gunnbjørnsfjeld in a day from your base camp.
 The following week, ascents of Dome and Cone will follow, together with other peaks in the area if time and conditions permit.
+Stay for the full two week period to summit all three of the highest mountains in the Arctic.

 Expect summit days of 10-12 hours.
 The ascents will involve easy angle ski ascents/descents on large glaciers.
 The final few hundred metres of each ascent will be on foot and involve mainly moving together on easy slopes with the occasional rope length of grade 1 (40 degree) slopes.